Florida mother charged with manslaughter after 2-year-old dies of fentanyl toxicity

 TITUSVILLE, Fla.
-(WESH) — A Florida mother has been charged in the death of her two-year-old son.
+(WESH) — A Florida mother has been charged with the death of her son.

-Jeanetta Lynette Blow, 29, from Titusville has been charged with aggravated manslaughter of a child and tampering with or fabricating evidence.
+Jeanetta Lynette Blow, 29, has been charged with aggravated manslaughter of a child and tampering with or fabricating evidence.

 Titusville police were called to Parish Medical Center in June of 2020 for a suspicious death.

-According to an affidavit, Blow had brought her toddler to the emergency room, where staff noted he was unresponsive, not breathing and had no pulse.
-Medical staff were unable to save the boy’s life.
+According to an affidavit, Blow had brought her 2-year-old son to the emergency room, where staff noted he was unresponsive, not breathing, and had no pulse.
+The medical staff was unable to save the boy’s life.
 Staff also noted that the boy’s body temperature was 92 degrees upon arrival.

 Blow told detectives she awoke to find the boy unresponsive and drove him to the hospital.
 She stated that the day before, she took the boy to the park, where he “picked up dirt, licked it, and said ‘ew’ before she knocked it out of his hands.”